 Or maybe your last name is Kukowski or DiMatteo or Baumgartner.
 If your surname is a mouthful, something you’re forever spelling, it might make sense to keep it simple with your child’s given name.

 2. It fits the style of the day.

 Nate will grow up with boys called Cole and Gage.
 This makes Nate feel more like a given name that he might have a few decades ago.
 I’ve also met a baby Jake – not Jacob, and I know more boys named Jack than John.
-Regardless of his origins, Nate is a good fit with a particular style of name popular in 2013.
+Regardless of origins, Nate is a good fit with a particular style of name popular in the 2020s.

 1. You might just plain love the informal version of the name.

 Am I cheating here?
 I’ve mentioned this with Bess and Kate, but I think it goes beyond liking the nickname better than the formal name.

 It is possible to like the conventional longer form of a name, but just plain feel that your child’s name is Lou, not Louise.
 While there’s something to be said for hedging your bets and putting Louise on her birth certificate, I think trusting your instincts matters, too.
 So it is fine to skip Louise if you’re sure your girl is truly a Lou.

 First published on September 14, 2013, this post was updated and revised on February 20, 2020.